 Thule Yepp Nexxt Mini: Compact and comfortable, the Yepp Nexxt Mini is a great first child bike seat for kids and parents.

-Thule Ridealong Mini: With backpack-style shoulder straps that don’t slip off shoulders, and two shoulder height settings, the Ridealong Mini is great choice for growing kids if you don’t mind its lack of ventilation.
+Thule Ridealong Mini: (DISCONTINUED) With backpack-style shoulder straps that don’t slip off shoulders, and two shoulder height settings, the Ridealong Mini is great choice for growing kids if you don’t mind its lack of ventilation.

 Thule Front-Mounted Child Bike Seat Comparison